ukfh/weather/README.md

 ## A plot of the latest data

-To keep an eye on the progress of the processing pipeline we plot the last 7 days of weather for the stats in Benson with the R script [`makeGraph.R`](R/makeGraph.R).
+To keep an eye on the progress of the processing pipeline we plot the last 7 days of weather for the stats in Odiham with the R script [`makeGraph.R`](R/makeGraph.R).
 It uses the line `options(bitmapType='cairo')` to be able to plot in the background.
 The data has been coloured by the time of the day (period).
 ![The UK](R/benson.png?raw=true "The UK")